climateconnect/climateconnect/README.md

 1. Run `pip install -r requirements.txt` to install all backend libararies.
 1. Create `.backend_env` to set environment variables.
     - You can find up to date sample env variables in [`backend/local-env-setup.md`](https://github.com/climateconnect/climateconnect/blob/master/backend/local-env-setup.md).
+    - For the Django `SECRET_KEY`, run `openssl rand -base64 32` to create a 32 char random secret.
     - Note that you'll also need a [Django `SECRET_KEY`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-SECRET_KEY).
 1. Run `python manage.py migrate` to run Django migrations.
     - Note: This command is used for when you first start, or whenever you are adding or updating database models.